 Another time, I'd bagged a lead role in a Second World War movie, had my bag packed and was ready to leave home, only to be told by my agent a few days later that they'd written out the part, because the marketing people claimed that there were no black American soldiers in the Second World War.

 It is also a snapshot of some of the high highs and low lows of being a black actor.
 It comes from my conversations and frustrations, it revels in the absurdity and the sheer joy of being an actor.
-I took traits from people I know and took my own experiences of madcap auditions and workshops and vamped them up to the max.
 I wanted to write a play that I would want to watch at the theatre; I didn't want it to be preachy or whiny.
 The characters in my play are obsessed with winning, at any cost.
 It is an amplified, ramped-up version of the competitiveness I saw develop between friends when they realised that they were battling for the one seat at the table.

 There is this thing in black communities, a kind of post-colonial syndrome, where people are defined by how fair or dark they are, how soft or tough their hair is, how light or dark their eyes are, how fine their features are.
-I wanted to get close to this, to really look at it, so I decided to set the play in an abstract world and not give the characters names, but shades – Brown, Black, Yellow, Dull Brown.
+I wanted to get close to this, so I decided to set the play in an abstract world and not give the characters names, but shades – Brown, Black, Yellow, Dull Brown.
 It allows me to explore the caste system in black communities, which essentially boils down to how much or little white blood is in your heritage.
-It astonishes me that, for such an evolved race, colour or the lack of it plays such a major part in our psychological make-up.

 If there is one key idea behind Blackta it's the idea of self-mobility.
-If life doesn't show you the open door of opportunity, then it's up to you to create your own thing.
+If life doesn't open the door of opportunity for you, it's up to you to create your own thing.
 For me, it was writing, but some of my peers have gone into directing and producing their own material.
 It has to go further than this: a collective frustration among black actors in the UK about the limited roles we are offered means that many are making the tough decision to relocate to America (three of the cast of Blackta are going next year).

 We can't end up in a situation where all of our best talent is lost.
 I'm part of a generation who believes that they have a rightful seat at the table.
 A fiercely talented and intelligent generation of black British artists, writers and actors who want to express themselves with material that not only reflects their complexity but also their eloquence and talent.
 That stretches beyond the realms of the tower-block estates.
 London should be a benchmark for the world.